-Ovarian cancer is one of the most common type of gynecologic malignancies.
-In the U.S., 19,880 new cases of and 12,810 deaths from ovarian cancer were expected in 2022.
-Around 70% of patients diagnosed with ovarian cancer will have a recurrence.
+Ovarian cancer is one of the most common types of gynecologic malignancy.
+In the U.S., 19,710 new cases of and 13,270 deaths from ovarian cancer were expected in 2023 (Table 6).
+According to the Ovarian Cancer Research Alliance, approximately 70% of patients diagnosed with ovarian cancer will have a recurrence.
 Recurrent ovarian cancer is treatable but rarely curable.
-The 5-year survival rate for patients with recurrent ovarian cancer following standard salvage chemotherapy treatment is less than 10%.
+The response rates to second-line chemotherapy are low and differ by platinum-sensitivity status: 20 to 25% for platinum-sensitive cases and 10 to 20% for platinum-resistant cases3.
 Given the poor outcomes of treatment for ovarian cancer, novel drug treatments are urgently needed.